 A study conducted by the Amateur Athletic Foundation of Los Angeles reports that 98 per cent of American boys between the ages of 8 and 17 consume sports media.
-Since professional sports are virtually dominated by men—from the athletes and coaches to the commentators and reporters—sports media have the potential to transmit powerful ideas about manliness and masculinity.
+Since professional sports are stereotypically dominated by men due to the gender stereotype that to be masculine a boy must be “strong and athletic,” sports media has the potential to transmit powerful ideas about manliness and masculinity.

 Wilson, Wayne.
 Children and Sports Media.
 Amateur Athletic Foundation of Los Angeles, 1999.

 Department of Women’s gender and sexuality studies (2013) This is a man’s world: Masculinity and sports culture.

 Serazio, M (2019) The enduring power of sexism in sports media.
 CNN.
 Retrieved from https://www.pri.org/stories/2019-06-13/i-still-get-tweets-go-back-kitchen-enduring-power-sexism-sports-media

 University of Cambridge (2016) Aesthetics over athletes when it comes to women in sports.
 Retrieved from https://www.cam.ac.uk/research/news/aesthetics-over-athletics-when-it-comes-to-women-in-sport

 Johnston, Chris.
 NHL stars back Patrick Burke’s push to eliminate homophobia in hockey.
 Canadian Press, March 4 2012.